heyudude/Brawl-Stars-Club-Tools/README.rst

 need to copy the
 `bstools member log template <https://docs.google.com/spreadsheets/d/1_8YKfJf-2HVZOgtuosVaGM_50kB8q7YYR3H2d8p0Wzw>`_ to your Google Docs account and use that.
-Fill in with info about your clan.
+Fill in with info about your Club.
 Be sure not to re-name any of the tabs, or add/remove any columns.

 You will also need to sign up for a `Google Cloud API key <https://developers.google.com/sheets/api/guides/authorizing#APIKey>`_.